dotnet/aspnetcore/docs/BuildFromSource.md

 ./build.sh
 ```

 By default, all of the C# projects are built.
 Some C# projects require NodeJS to be installed to compile JavaScript assets which are then checked in as source.
 If NodeJS is detected on the path, the NodeJS projects will be compiled as part of building C# projects.
 If NodeJS is not detected on the path, the JavaScript assets checked in previously will be used instead.
-To disable building NodeJS projects, specify /p:BuildNodeJs=false on the command line.
+To disable building NodeJS projects, specify `-noBuildNodeJS` or `--no-build-nodejs` on the command line.

 ### Using `dotnet` on command line in this repo